 He's far more extensively involved.

-Remember, his wife worked for Fusion GPS for Glenn Simpson, and the emails and text messages show that he communicated extensively with Christopher Steele, who, in an interrogatory in Great Britain under the threat of perjury, actually said, Well, that's just raw intelligence.
+And the emails and text messages show that he communicated extensively with Christopher Steele, who in an interrogatory in Great Britain under the threat of perjury actually said, well, that's just raw intelligence.

-50-50 chance may be a best.
+50-50 chance may be at best.

 But these notes now show these documents now have been turned over in recent weeks, and now we're slowly beginning to get them out.

-And uh that they were disappointed because they would risk everything to help reach the truth, even though this whole thing was debunked.
+And that they were disappointed because they would risk everything to help reach the truth, even though this whole thing was debunked.

 On top of lying to FISA court judges.

-He is the chief counsel for the American Center for Law and Justice, Counsel to the President, Jay Seculo is back with us.
+First, joining us, he is the chief counsel for the American Center for Law and Justice, counsel to the president.

-Uh good to talk to you, sir.
+Good to talk to you, sir.

 How are you?